Chapter 13: Host Rendering¶

 ANGLE (external/angle/) is "Almost Native Graphics Layer Engine."
 Its job is to implement OpenGL ES on top of a different host API.
 Per its README, it can translate ES 2.0/3.0/3.1 to Vulkan, desktop GL, Direct3D 9/11, and Metal.
 In the emulator it is loaded as the host libEGL/libGLESv2 that the translator runs on top of (the EGL-on-EGL path).

 swangle specifically means "ANGLE backed by SwiftShader's Vulkan" — software all the way down, used when there is no usable host GPU.
 ANGLE's Vulkan backend renders into SwiftShader's vk_swiftshader ICD.
-The translator's EGL-on-EGL display can also explicitly request ANGLE platform types:
+The translator's EGL-on-EGL display can also explicitly request ANGLE platform types, though this code path is only activated when the ANDROID_EMUGL_EXPERIMENTAL_FAST_PATH=1 environment variable is set; in the normal swangle case the condition is false and the code falls through to mDisplay = mDispatcher.eglGetDisplay(EGL_DEFAULT_DISPLAY):

 // Source: hardware/google/gfxstream/host/gl/glestranslator/egl/egl_os_api_egl.cpp